yodsatorn/BookingRoomCN332Final/README.md

 ---

-You can use Username: admin, Password: 12345 for test login
+# You can use Username: admin, Password: 12345 for test login.

+use class "App" to run program.

 ---
 # Contributer